 Not only is Ozone one of the best places in Auckland to get your hands on great brews and brunches, but it’s also home to some of Auckland’s best cinnamon buns.
 Next time you pop into their Grey Lynn cafe, take yourself up to the treat counter and set your sights on their impressive buns.
 Doughy, delicious and absolutely massive, these are easily the biggest and baddest buns known to Aucklanders.
 Whether you’re simply popping in for a grab-and-go cup of coffee, or settling in for a weekend brunch, their cinnamon buns will be the perfect addition.

 Honourable Mention: Safka

-Take the cosiness and warm fuzzies that comes with enjoying cinnamon buns up a notch, and snack on them in the comfiest place of all: your very own home.
-We’re not talking about simply taking them home to dig into alongside your favourite home brew, we’re talking about baking the buns yourself.
-Swing by Pitt Street’s Safka and peruse the freezer section, you might get lucky come across a pack of frozen buns to take home.
-Better yet, keep an eye out on their website to see if there’s any buns lurking there—we’ve got our fingers crossed for you.
+Take the cosiness and warm fuzzies that come with enjoying cinnamon buns up a notch, and snack on them in the comfiest place of all: your very own home.
+We’re not talking about simply taking them home to dig into alongside your favourite homebrew, we’re talking about baking the buns yourself.
+Swing by Pitt Street’s Safka and peruse the freezer section, you might get lucky to come across a pack of frozen buns to take home.
+Better yet, keep an eye out on their website to see if there are any buns lurking there—we’ve got our fingers crossed for you.
 Handpicked from Europe by the Finnish folk at the helm of this boutique, you can rest assured that these buns are the real deal.
 Simply pop them in your oven, and get ready for fresh, doughy bun goodness—and the smell of cinnamon taking over your house.
 That’s right, the best cinnamon buns in Auckland may just come out of your oven.

 Pick up a coffee from one of the best coffee houses in Auckland and complete the luxe experience.